Poland in the Eurovision Song Contest 2014

-Poland participated in the Eurovision Song Contest 2014 with the song "My Słowianie – We Are Slavic" written and performed by Donatan and Cleo.
+Poland was represented at the Eurovision Song Contest 2014 with the song "My Słowianie – We Are Slavic" written and performed by Donatan and Cleo.
 In December 2013, the Polish broadcaster Telewizja Polska (TVP) announced that it would be returning the Eurovision Song Contest after a two-year absence, and that the Polish entry for the 2014 contest in Copenhagen, Denmark would be selected through an internal selection.
 "My Słowianie – We Are Slavic" performed by Donatan and Cleo was announced as the Polish entry on 25 February 2014 during the TVP1 programme Świat się kręci, while the song was presented to the public on 18 March 2014.

 Poland was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 8 May 2014.
 Performing during the show in position 5, "My Słowianie – We Are Slavic" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 10 May.
 It was later revealed that Poland placed eighth out of the 15 participating countries in the semi-final with 70 points.
 In the final, Poland performed in position 9 and placed fourteenth out of the 26 participating countries, scoring 62 points.